 LMI for All data can be used to power apps and websites.
 We find that the data is most effective and useful when presented alongside qualitative information.
 Organisations such as iCould, RCU and Active Informatics currently use LMI for All data in their websites, and you can find a range of examples of how LMI for All can be used here.
 More details on the data can be found here.

-For more information on LMI for All and to find out what’s next, please read our Final Report 2015 (pdf-file).
+For more information on LMI for All and to find out what’s next, please read our 2016 Final Report (Word file).